 Human minds are inherently prone to biases.
 Isn’t it?
-In hotel revenue management, biases can be your worst nightmares since these can result into imprecise conclusions.
+In hotel revenue management, biases can be your worst nightmares since these can result in imprecise conclusions.
 And, inaccurate conclusions often equal to missed revenue opportunities.

 Look, either you have a crystal ball that empowers you to know how much will be the average length of stay for varied rate categories in your hotel or what will be the occupancy percentage for “x” number of room nights and many more.
 Does that imply you’ve got to sit back and wait for the results to pan out?
 Of course not!